chinamike65/hugo-tuolesi/content/book6/book6en.md

 Acknowledging that there is residual nirvana, no residual nirvana, and no abiding nirvana.

-The only place where a bodhisattva attains Buddhahood is in the realm of desire, and does not recognize the pure realm of pure form in the realm of form.
+The only place where a bodhisattva attains Buddhahood is in the Desire Realm, and does not recognize the pure realm of pure form in the realm of form.

 It is believed that the Mahayana way can remove the two obstacles, and turning the wheel of law three times is the ultimate method.